Love me some Lent

 For instance, we call where the people sit in the church the nave, derived from the Latin navis or boat, symbolic of life as a voyage from birth to death with God as the captain.

 For another, the traditional Episcopal Church is built in the shape of a cross and the arms of the cross on the sides of the nave are called transepts from the Latin trans and septum or cross separation.

 See what I mean?
 Arcane.

-So, this being Lent, I thought I would explain some of the things peculiar to this 40 days.
+So, this being the beginning of Lent – and thus, praise be, the beginning of the Calvary Waffle Shop – I thought I would explain once again some of the terms and things peculiar to these 40 days.

 Waffle: from the Old English whoa•full, mentioned by Chaucer, “whan that whoafull bathed in swich syrup hath fille me thru.”